cyril-junior-dim/java-practice/README.md

 # Java-Practice

 This repository is dedicated to tracking my data structures and algorithms practice.
-I am pursung a best-selling course on Udemy, "Java Programming Masterclass updated to Java 17" under Senior Developer Tim Buchalka.
+I am pursuing a best-selling course on Udemy, "Java Programming Masterclass updated to Java 17" under Senior Developer Tim Buchalka.
 In this repository, I will post algorithmic solutions demonstrating my growth as I:

 - Learn the core Java skills needed to apply for Java developer positions.
 - Prepare to sit for and pass the Oracle Java Certificate exam.